-The liquidity risk is that the Unit Trust will encounter difficulty in financial obligations when they fall due.
+The liquidity risk is that the Unit Trust will encounter difficulty in meeting its financial obligations when they fall due.
 The financial obligations of the Unit Trust are amounts due in respect of investment transactions and accounts payable, which are payable on demand with the exception of net assets attributable to unitholders.

 When capital is required to fund the purchase of investments, calls are made on the portion of the investors' units not yet paid up.
-As at 31 December 2021, GBP 56,250,000 (2020: GBP 56,250,000) was available to be called from unitholders, of which a maximum of GBP 3,375,401 (2020: GBP 3,411,246) would be required to fund future capital calls of current investee entities.
-Accordingly, the Trustee considers that the Unit Trust has no significant liquidity risk for the foreseeable future.
+As at 31 December 2021, USD 150,000,000 (2020: USD 150,000,000) was available to be called from unitholders, of which a maximum of USD 4,169,270 (2020: USD 12,970,335) would be required to fund future capital calls of current investee entities.

-The investments held by the Unit Trust are mostly unquoted entities, which are considered to be highly illiquid as they are not actively traded.
+The investments held by the Unit Trust are mostly unquoted entities which are considered to be highly illiquid as they are not actively traded.
 The Trustee and Investment Advisor manage this liquidity risk by actively monitoring these underlying investments.
 Also, by regularly reviewing market developments the Investment Advisor can explore and evaluate all potential exit opportunities.